cvs-health/testilo/README.md

 When a user invokes `compare` in this example, the `call` module:
 - gets the comparison module from subdirectory `tcp99` of the subdirectory `compare` in the `FUNCTIONDIR` directory.
-- gets the first summary report whose file name begins with `'240813'` from the `summarized` subdirectory of the `REPORTDIR` directory.
+- gets the last summary report whose file name begins with `'240813'` from the `summarized` subdirectory of the `REPORTDIR` directory.
 - creates an ID for the comparison.
 - creates the comparison as an HTML document.
 - writes the comparison in the `comparative` subdirectory of the `REPORTDIR` directory, with `state legislators` as a description and the ID as the base of the file name.